CuongNguyen4869/markdown_learn/markdown_cheatsheet.md

 Here is a sentence with a footnote. [^2]
 [^2]: This is the footnote.

-Here is another sentence with a footnote. [^another]
+Here is another sentence with a footnote. [^yep]
-[^another]: This is also a footnote.
+[^yep]: This is also a footnote.
 Look at the number.

 ## 4. Heading ID